AVSLab/basilisk/docs/source/Support/Coder/bskModuleCheckoutList.rst

       messages
    -  The ``Reset()`` in the FSW modules should reset all the default module configuration parameters.
+- Is the module using the :ref:`bskLogging` Basilisk logging function?
+  A general support library, i.e. non-Basilisk module, should use ``BSK_PRINT()`` instead.

 Module Documentation
 --------------------

-Does the module contain a restructured text documentation file ``xxxx.rst``, where ``xxxx`` should be the same name as the module c or c++ file name.
+Does the module contain a restructured text documentation file ``xxxx.rst``, where ``xxxx`` should be the same name as the module C or C++ file name.
 The :ref:`fswModuleTemplate` module contains a sample documentation set for a Basilisk module.
 The required sections include:

 -   Executive Summary
 -   Module Assumptions and Limitations